Silverfish (Lespisma saccharina)

-Silverfish do not have wings, but are able to run very fast.
-They are usually seen in moist, humid areas in the home, such as bathrooms, basements, and attics.
+- They are extremely common in Ireland and are usually seen in moist, humid areas in the home, such as bathrooms, basements, and attics.

 - Silverfish can live up to a year without food, but require an environment of high humidity.

 Long-term Silverfish Prevention – Control Humidity

 - One option is to install a dehumidifier in your home.